brooks-security-com/brooks-security.com/content/posts/Why Patching Servers Manually is not Safer.md

 * Time Overlaps: Patching during high usage can cause outages.

 These errors can lead to business interruptions, data breaches, and system vulnerabilities.

-Process Control: The Consistency DilemmaConsistency is crucial in server maintenance.
+## Process Control: The Consistency Dilemma
+Consistency is crucial in server maintenance.
 Manual patching can introduce variations.
 Different technicians might apply patches differently, leading to deviations.
 IT leadership often prefers manual patching, believing that human intervention provides a safety layer.
 They trust human technicians to notice and correct mistakes.

 ## Automation: The Two-sided Coin
 Automation offers accuracy and repeatability.
 However, it works best when set up correctly.
 A poorly configured automation can multiply errors.
 Every seasoned IT professional knows the horrors of a badly configured automation tool, which is why they assume automation is inherently risky for critical systems.
 But with the right setup, automation can be more efficient and reliable than manual operations.